Policies & Resources

 In accordance with the Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, the Virginia State Police will advise the University of Richmond Police Department if a registered sex offender is employed, carries a vocation, or is a student at the University of Richmond.
 This information is also available at the Virginia State Police Sex Offender registry.

 As an educational institution, the University of Richmond values a learning community in which all members feel secure, physically and intellectually.
 Behavior that harms others or threatens campus security challenges the institution's key mission to "sustain a collaborative learning and research community that supports the personal development of its members and the creation of new knowledge."
 Sexual misconduct is such behavior and is prohibited at the University of Richmond.
 Sexual misconduct is a broad range of behavior that includes but is not limited to non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, sexual harassment, and stalking.
+Additionally, the University prohibits retaliation against anyone who reports or witnesses an incident of possible sexual misconduct.

 As a recipient of federal funds, the University of Richmond complies with Title IX of the Education Amendments of 1972 (Title IX).
 Title IX provides: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."